-SORT-online will be a powerful, user-friendly self-assessment tool designed to help health and care organisations enhance their nursing research capabilities.
 By using SORT-online, professionals and organisations will be able to systematically gather data on their research practices, enabling them to evaluate strengths and identify areas needing development.
 This tool will empower organisations to make informed decisions about where to invest resources, thereby improving their overall research infrastructure.
-For professionals, SORT-online will provide a structured framework to assess how research can be better integrated into clinical practice, fostering a research culture that leads to improved patient care and professional growth.
-Ultimately, SORT-online will help both individuals and organisations build a stronger foundation for research, resulting in better healthcare outcomes.

-SORT was developed by a collaborative team of researchers and healthcare professionals from the University of Sheffield and NHS England.
 This interdisciplinary approach ensured that the tool is grounded in both academic research and practical healthcare experience, making it a valuable resource for organizations seeking to enhance their nursing research capabilities.
-While initially developed for Nurses, SORT is equally useful assessing organisational readiness of Research for Nurses, Midwives, Allied Health Professionals.
+While originally developed for nursing, SORT is equally valuable for assessing organisational research readiness across nursing, midwifery, and allied health professions (NMAHPs).

 Professor Parveen Ali